arthur-schevey/portfolio/src/content/projects/2_courseplan_generator.md

 This course plan generator automates degree planning by analyzing a student's transcript and curriculum requirements to generate optimized class schedules up to graduation.
 By combining a heuristic-based approach with a topological sort algorithm, it ensures that prerequisites, elective choices, and degree constraints are satisfied.

-The biggest challenge was modeling complex curriculum rules, such as "choose 2 out of 5 classes," requiring a custom approach to represent and process flexible degree requirements.
+The biggest challenge was modeling complex curriculum rules, such as "choose 2 out of these 5 classes" or "take this path or that one," requiring a custom approach to represent and process flexible degree requirements.

 Key features include:
 - Transcript parser to import completed courses automatically
-- Curriculum selection including majors, minors, and areas of interest
+- Curriculum selection including majors, minors, and areas of interest (certifications!)
 - Multi-schedule generation for students to explore different pathways
-- Web interface built with Django and Bootstrap for accessibility
+- Web interface built with Django and Bootstrap

-This tool provides students with actionable, structured options for completing their degree efficiently and with flexibility.
+This tool provides students with actionable, structured options for completing their degree with just a few clicks.